eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

       scp matlab_R2018a_glnxa64.zip root@<FQDN>:$installer_path

 #.
-Follow the next steps to run the Matlab installer.
+Follow the next steps to run the MATLAB installer.

    #.
 Unzip and access the installer files.